 Keyword research is one of the most challenging parts of SEO.

-The quality of keyword research is only as good as the researcher’s knowledge of the topic area, their understanding of the audience, and the amount of time they’re willing to spend on digging through large datasets.
+The quality of keyword research is only as good as the researcher’s knowledge of the topic area, their understanding of the audience, and the amount of time they’re willing to spend digging through large datasets.

-This process is hard, time consuming and often leaves huge, unidentified gaps that may leave millions of dollars in opportunity untapped.
+This process is hard, time-consuming, and often leaves huge, unidentified gaps that may leave millions of dollars in opportunity untapped.

-What is Topic Explorer?
+What Is Topic Explorer?

 Topic Explorer allows you to do exactly what the name implies: research topics for your content!
 This follows the topic cluster methodology first introduced by HubSpot in 2017.